 - This camera is a precision instrument.
 Do not drop it or subject it to physical shock. - The camera is not waterproof and cannot be used underwater.
-If you accidentally drop the camera into water, remove the battery and promptly consult your nearest Canon Service Center.
+If the camera gets wet, remove the battery and promptly take it to the nearest Canon dealer.
 Wipe off any water droplets with a dry cloth.
-If the camera has been exposed to salty air, wipe with a wellwrung wet cloth. - Never leave the camera near anything having a strong magnetic field such as a magnet or electric motor.
+If the camera has been exposed to salty air, wipe with a well-wrung wet cloth. - Never leave the camera near anything having a strong magnetic field such as a magnet or electric motor.
 Also avoid using or leaving the camera near anything emitting strong radio waves such as a large antenna.
-Strong magnetic fields can cause camera misoperation or destroy image data. - Do not leave the camera in excessive heat such as in a car in direct sunlight.
+Strong magnetic fields and radio waves can cause camera misoperation or destroy image data. - Do not leave the camera in excessive heat such as in a car in direct sunlight.
 High temperatures can cause the camera to malfunction. - The camera contains precision electronic circuitry.
 Never attempt to disassemble the camera yourself. - Use a blower to blow away dust on the lens, viewfinder, mirror, and focusing screen.
 Do not use cleaners that contain organic solvents to clean the camera body or lens.
-For stubborn dirt, take the camera to a Canon Service Center. - Do not touch the camera's electrical contacts with your fingers.
+For stubborn dirt, consult your nearest Canon dealer. - Do not touch the camera's electrical contacts with your fingers.
 This is to prevent the contacts from corroding.
 Corroded contacts can cause camera misoperation. - If the camera is suddenly brought in from the cold into a warm room, condensation may form on the camera and internal parts.
 To prevent condensation, first put the camera in a sealed plastic bag and let it adjust to the warmer temperature before taking it out of the bag. - If condensation forms on the camera, do not use the camera.
 This is to avoid damaging the camera.
-If this occurs, remove the lens, memory card and battery from the camera, and wait until the condensation has evaporated before using the camera. - If the camera will not be used for an extended period, remove the battery and store the camera in a cool, dry, well-ventilated location.
+Remove the lens, memory card, and battery and wait until the condensation evaporates. - If the camera will not be used for an extended period, remove the battery and store the camera in a cool, dry, well-ventilated location.
 Even while the camera is in storage, press the shutter button a few times once in a while to check that the camera is still working. - Avoid storing the camera where there are corrosive chemicals such as a darkroom or chemical lab. - If the camera has not been used for an extended period, test all its functions before using the camera.
 If you have not used the camera for some time or if there is an important shoot coming up, have the camera checked by your Canon dealer or check the camera yourself and make sure it is working properly.